ICT-Infer/timelog/README.md

 ### Time zone

-The `TZ` environment variable will be used if set.
+The `TZ` environment variable, if set, will be used by `tl push-point`.
+If the `TZ` environment variable is not set, `tl push-point` will use the system time zone.

-Else, the system time zone will be used.
+The time zone recorded by `tl push-point` will be used when presenting entries from the log.

 ## Supported platforms